Chart Color Schemes

 Mount Clear features high concentrations of group households, with a higher-than-average median household size

 Family households account for 66.5% of all households, including 28.6% couples with children, 25.9% couples without children, and 11.4% single parent families.
-Non-family households make up the remaining 33.5%, consisting of 29.0% lone person households and 4.3% group households.
-The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.4.
+Non-family households constitute the remaining 33.5%, with lone person households at 29.0% and group households comprising 4.3%.
+The median household size is 2.5 people, larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households